-Francisco (formerly Lopez Mena) is the first dual fuelled high-speed Ro-Ro ferry to operate with liquefied natural gas (LNG) as the primary fuel.
+Francisco Papa (formerly Lopez Mena) is the first dual-fuelled high-speed Ro-Ro ferry to operate with liquefied natural gas (LNG) as the primary fuel.
 The high-speed ferry was built by Incat for its operator Buquebus.

 Incat was awarded the construction contract for the catamaran in November 2010.
-The design works were carried out by Revolution Design.
+Design work was carried out by Revolution Design.
 The vessel was constructed at Incat’s Prince of Wales Bay shipyard in Hobart, Tasmania.
 The vessel was launched in November 2012, with sea trails commencing in March 2013.
-The energy-efficient vessel was named in June 2013 in honour of Pope Francis.
+The energy-efficient vessel was christened Francisco Papa in June 2013 in honour of Pope Francis.

-The vessel carries the 1A1 HSLC R4 Car Ferry B Gas Fuelled E0 class notation.
+The high-speed ferry carries the 1A1 HSLC R4 Car Ferry B Gas Fuelled E0 class notation.
 The vessel operates on the Buenos Aires-Montevideo route on the River Plate, between Buenos Aires, Argentina, and Montevideo, Uruguay.

-The catamaran ferry comprises two thin hulls constructed of aluminum.
+The catamaran ferry comprises two thin hulls constructed of aluminium.
 The hulls are connected by a bridging section with the centre bow structure located at the forward end.

-Francisco accommodates 1,000 passengers and 150 cars on four tiers.
+Francisco Papa accommodates 1,000 passengers and 135 cars on four tiers.
 Tier 1 is the vehicle deck providing an area of 4.5m in length and 2.3m in width for each car and an axle load of 2t each.

 Tier 2 is subdivided into three areas.
-The first area is comprised of an economy-class aft lounge with seating areas and a bar, the second area provides a duty-free shop lobby featuring toilet facilities and the third area features a duty-free shop.
+The first area comprises an economy-class aft lounge with seating areas and a bar, the second area provides a duty-free shop lobby featuring toilet facilities and the third area features a duty-free shop.

 Tier 3 is subdivided into four areas.
 The first area comprises a tourist-class aft lounge with seating areas and a bar.
 The second area features a main foyer with a reception area, business lounges, and toilet facilities.
 The third area features a business-class mid lounge with seating areas, a bar, and toilet facilities.
 The fourth area is a first-class forward lounge featuring seating areas, a bar, a VIP lounge, and toilet facilities.